openrails/openrails/Docs/Contributing.md

 There are no additional requirements for the pull request.

+### Refactoring process

+If you'd like to refactor the existing code you can get started immediately, but please have a look at our [architecture requirements](#architecture-requirements).
+We welcome architectural discussions on our [forum](http://www.elvastower.com/forums/index.php?/forum/256-developing-features/).

+There are no additional requirements for the pull request.

 ### Bug process

 If you'd like to fix a bug, you can get started immediately.
 If the fix turns out to be very small, you do not even need a bug report.
 Otherwise, you will need to make sure it has been reported on [our bug tracker on Launchpad](https://bugs.launchpad.net/or).
 If it has not, you can report the bug *and* fix it!